AllenInstitute/bonsai_workflows/Documentation/Bonsai_2021_pilot_report.md

 In Bonsai, it is incredibly easy to do two things:

-1. Trigger a digital output on a software event
+1. Trigger a digital output on a software event and sending that event to a dedicated sync line.
 2. Write timestamped data to a CSV file

 This suggests a different way forward, in which any events relevant to the task or stimulus are associated with both a digital on/off transition recorded by the sync computer, as well as metadata stored in a CSV file.
 At the end of the experiment, it is simple to package all of this into a single file (pickle or otherwise), assuming a minimal amount of bookkeeping to keep track of which sync lines are associated with which type of events.

 This approach is more "lightweight" and language-agnostic that what is used by camstim, although it will take some work to define consistent conventions that can be used across experiments.

-TODO: Describe the advantage comparing to NWB event storage scheme.
+This proposal is practical as our pipeline sync hardware and wiring boxes already have **XXX** unused and available sync line that we could essentially turn on in software via Bonsai.

+Storing behavioral critical information as sync lines comes with several benefits:
+  - The sync system is fundamentally our reference temporal system and has the highest temporal precision and reliability.
+  - sync files are efficient and lightweights: They only store state transitions in an hdf5 file thereby minimizing data storage required.
+  - We already are experienced handling and using those files throughout the whole data collection and analysis pipeline.
+  - NWB files stores stimulus information in a stimulus **trial** table which uses the same storage scheme: Individual events have a name, a start and end timestamps associated to it.
+The start and end timestamps are essentially the rising and falling edges of a sync line.
+See here for more details : https://pynwb.readthedocs.io/en/stable/tutorials/general/file.html#trials
+  - This simple storage scheme provides a great deal of flexibility on how behavioral events are recorded.
+Each scientific team can leverage available sync lines within Bonsai in a way that fits their scientific requirements.

 ### Components to develop and integrate

-Describe the missing pieces.
+COLIN/QUINN : Describe the missing pieces.

 ### Proposed strategy

-Migrating Bonsai to be used in the Allen Brain Observatory pipelines will be a multi-component process that should be tackled in distinct phases.
+COLIN/QUINN : Migrating Bonsai to be used in the Allen Brain Observatory pipelines will be a multi-component process that should be tackled in distinct phases.
 This will allow us to avoid accelerated integration timelines and an efficient development.

 #### **Phase 0 :** Bonsai pilot + Report + Build plan
 The purpose and content of this report.